mitsuba-renderer/mitsuba3/docs/src/plugin_reference/section_textures.rst

 Textures
 ========

-The following section describes the available texture data sources.
-In Mitsuba 3, textures are objects that can be attached to certain surface scattering model parameters to introduce spatial variation.
-In the documentation, these are listed as supporting the :paramtype:`texture` type.
-See the last sections about :ref:`BSDFs <sec-bsdfs>` for many examples.
+The following section describes fields that can be used in the texture role.
+They can be attached to surface-scattering parameters to introduce spatial variation and are listed as supporting the :paramtype:`texture` type.
+The ``<texture>`` XML tag selects this role, while Python loaders return the plugin as an ``mi.Field`` directly.
+See :ref:`BSDFs <sec-bsdfs>` for many examples.

 Textures take an (optional) ``<transform>`` called :paramtype:`to_uv` which can be used to translate, scale, or rotate the lookup into the texture accordingly.